Sugar-free Blueberry and Cinnamon Muffins

-Baking is not something I do very often (as you can see from the shape of the muffins!) but I really felt the need to come up with a recipe that would fill that gap when savoury food just doesn’t cut it!
+Baking is not something I do very often but I really felt the need to come up with a recipe that would fill that gap when savoury food just doesn’t cut it!

 You could happily make them for friends and family and they would never even know that they have been made with healthy alternatives.
 Now you can have a sweet treat with your morning coffee without feeling the usual guilt!

 We have chosen to use blueberries for these muffins because of their fantastic nutritional profile, plus the juiciness of the berries keeps the muffins lovely and moist.

 Blueberries are extremely high in antioxidants, particularly the flavonoid anthocyanin which gives them their blue/purple colour.
 Anthocyanins are reported to help lower blood pressure, as well as having anti-viral, anti-inflammatory and anti-bacterial properties.

 Blueberries are also rich in vitamin C, with 1 cup of berries providing 25% of your RDI, making them a great choice to support your immune system.

 In order to make these muffins sweet, we have used a natural sweetener.
 These allow us to enjoy sweetness without the health implications of either sugar or artificial sweeteners.

 There are many natural sweeteners to choose from, and you may want to try a few to see which one is most appropriate for your particular situation, particularly if you have issues with blood sugar.

 We have chosen Xylitol, which is a granulated sweetener which is used as a direct replacement for sugar in a 1:1 ratio, with no aftertaste.
 Other granulated sweeteners include erythritol and coconut sugar.